-So, if you’re in an industry that has little appetite for mistakes, such as nuclear energy, weapons systems, flight systems, to name a few, generative AI may not be the best fit for your organization.
+So, if you’re in an industry that has little appetite for mistakes, such as nuclear energy, weapons systems, or flight systems, to name a few, generative AI may not be the best fit for your organization.
 When a minor code error could cascade into a real-world disaster, the need for humans throughout the development lifecycle is more of a necessity.
 But if you’re already agile and can stomach a mistake or two as part of an iterative development process, then generative AI might be right for you.

 Incorporating Generative AI into the Developer Experience